Nik-Novak/Mind-Knight/README.md

 https://github.com/Nik-Novak/Mind-Knight/archive/master.zip

 # How to get started
-* Download this folder and place it wherever you like
+* Download this zip file and place it wherever you like
 * Extract the contents from the .zip
 * Double click the WINDOWS.bat (or WINDOWS) file in the main/root directory.
 A console window should show up with a welcoming message if done correctly, and a window should open in your browser.
 * Scan the QR code to use it on your phone (has to be on the same wifi)